OrderN/CONQUEST-release/docs/ext-tools.rst

    n entries, each a band number
    %endblock

+The wavefunction range can be relative to the Fermi level (``IO.WFRangeRelative T``) otherwise it is absolute.
 Either of these will produce a file containing all eigenvalues at all k-points (``eigenvalues.dat``) and a series of files containing the wavefunction expansion coefficients for the selected bands (``ProcessnnnnnnnWF.dat``).
 From these, band densities can be produced in post-processing, using similar tags; either a range: